Kirboyyy/ChatFlowUi/README.md

-# 💬 OmniChatUi
+# 💬 ChatFlowUi

-Welcome to OmniChatUi, a universal chatbot interface built with Svelte.
-OmniChatUi is designed to be a flexible, developer-friendly UI that integrates seamlessly with various AI backends.
-Whether you're building internal prototypes or deploying a production-ready chat application, OmniChatUi provides a minimal yet powerful interface that you can easily customize and extend.
+Welcome to the **ChatFlowUi** project!
+This initiative is specifically designed for developers who want to test and validate the logic of their LLM (Large Language Model) integrations rather than creating end-product solutions.
+Our goal is to streamline the development process, allowing you to focus on refining your logic and experimenting with various scenarios while we handle the presentation aspect.

+**ChatFlowUi** provides a lightweight and flexible user interface that facilitates the quick configuration and connection with LLM backends.
+Whether you're designing complex interactions or simple question-answering workflows, ChatFlowUi enables you to efficiently conduct tests, troubleshoot, and optimize your LLM applications.

 ## Table of Contents